zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 |:-:|:-:|
 ![Order MFE light mode][restaurant-order-light]|![Order MFE dark mode][restaurant-order-dark]

-*Screenshot: Example app of Order MFE is on light mode and dark mode.*
+*Screenshot: An example app of Order MFE is on light mode and dark mode.*

 [RestaurantOrder MFE][RestaurantOrder] is an order screen that users can review, choose and order foods in each restaurant.
 There are two scenarios to show order view in the Feed Me app: